joaonunogomes/pluto-rover/README.md

 ## Implementation Notes:

 - The grid dimensions are configured on a static class called `PlutoSettings` that can be changed and should not have negative impact on the implementation.
+- In order to keep it simples, Pluto obstacles are configured on a variable in RoversService.
 - A `IRepository` interface is provided in order to stablish a contract for database access.
 In order to simplify and focus on the challenge proposed, no repository implementation was provided, so feel free to add a custom one if wanted, that should not change the Rover implementation.

 ## Rover orientation